-"Access...to social or extracurricular activities that disabled people can do after they become 21 and continue through life." who reported having received transition services to adulthood decreased by seven percent and four percent, respectively, over time in Delaware.
+"Access...to social or extracurricular activities that disabled people can do after they become 21 and continue through life."

 Approximately one-third (28%) of CSHCN and their families in Delaware reported in 2009/2010 not having participated in the decision making process with care providers, not having had adequate health insurance (30.1%), and having had difficulty accessing community based services (30.1%).